-The game starts off with your character basically getting trapped in a mountain for an unspecified long amount of time… decades to millennium… It’s never really clarified.
+The game starts off with your character basically getting trapped in a mountain for an unspecified long amount of time… decades to millennia… It’s never really clarified.

 The game itself is very colorful and vibrant, with lots of primary colors.
 The game is really contained within three sections of the island, and there isn’t much to it.
 Your character, who resembles a rock, and has legs that can kick things.
 This allows you to get through blocked obstacles, and also move things into position for puzzles later on in the game.
 The legs twitch and stretch in a weird sporadic pattern that reminds me of a lot of the Gang Beast characters.
 While not completely wobbly, it has the appearance that your character can topple over at any given moment.